PRAIRIE TO PARKA

 The most important thing to remember when selling or trading your deer hides is to keep them fresh and pliable.

-Fur buyers can’t use them if they are hard little dried out rocks of rawhide.
+Buyer can’t use them if they are hard little wrinkled dried out rocks of rawhide.

 Buyer can’t use them if they are green, slimy, stinky messes.

 Buyer won’t take them if they still have heads, and or legs attached.